learn-co-curriculum/dsc-project-submissions-live/README.md

 ### Passed Code Challenge: Check for Completion

 If you passed the code challenge, your teacher will review your project to check that it is complete.
 Your project will pass if you have completed and submitted all project deliverables.
-Your project will not be graded using the project rubric at the bottom of the final project assignment, although you may find it helpful for guiding your project.
+Your project will not be graded using the project rubric at the bottom of the project assignment, although you may find it helpful for guiding your project.

 ### Did Not Pass Code Challenge: Rubric Grading